Baozhen-Li/SurfaceTopography/docs/development.rst

     source /path/to/PyCo/env.sh [python3]

 Note that the parameter to `env.sh` specifies the Python interpreter for which the environment is set up.
-PyCo contains portions that need to be compiled, make sure to run
+SurfaceTopography contains portions that need to be compiled, make sure to run

 .. code-block:: bash

     python setup.py build

-whenever any of the Cython (.pyx) sources are modified.
+whenever any of the C (.c) sources are modified.

 Please read :ref:`contributing` if you plan to contribute to this code.